-During your learner's first school year he/she will undergo a basic Health Examination by the school nurse.
-This enables the School Nurse and Doctor to identify any conditions which have not been previously noted and which might have an effect on the learner's ability to benefit fully from his/her education.
-Parents/carers, on occasion, are invited to attend to discuss their learner's health with the doctor.
-If any vaccination programmes are to be undertaken in school, parents/carers will be informed.
+During your learner's first school year they will undergo a basic Health Examination by the School Nurse.
+This enables the School Nurse and Doctor to identify any conditions which have not been previously noted and which might have an effect on the learner's ability to benefit fully from their education.
+Parents/Carers, on occasion, are invited to attend to discuss their learner's health with the School Doctor.
+If any vaccination/immunisation programmes are to be undertaken in school, parents/carers will be informed.